 The plant, which began operating at the end of 2016, has been designed to produce bottle-to-bottle-quality flakes to meet United States Food & Drug Administration (FDA) food-contact standards.
-In its current stage, the plant is processing 2,000 tonnes per month, says Herbold Meckesheim, although the plant has been designed to allow for expansion.
+In its current stage, the plant is processing 2,000 tonnes per month, Herbold Meckesheim says, though the plant has been designed to allow for expansion.

 Herbold Meckesheim says it produced, installed and commissioned the plant.
 The company says the next expansion step is in preparation and is being designed to produce thermoforming PET film suitable for use in food packaging applications.
 In another step, a plant has been installed for treating the polyolefin fraction from the recycling process, which is created from the caps and labels of the PET bottles.
 That plant’s equipment includes a hydrocyclone separator.